JanTeske06/math_engine/README.md

 * Scientific functions
 * Strict error codes for reliable debugging and automated testing

-**Version 0.2.1** adds extensive non-decimal number support (hex, binary, octal), prefix-based type casting, improved settings management, and expanded error reporting.
+**Version _0.3.2_** adds extensive non-decimal number support (hex, binary, octal), prefix-based type casting, improved settings management, expanded error reporting, and an optional programmer mode with bitwise operations and word-size simulation.

 This library is ideal for: